 What Is Codependency?

 This term is thrown around a lot, but it boils down to what it means to you.
-Labels can be problematic.
 It’s not like there is some blood test to verify whether you might be codependent.
 If you feel like certain tendencies may be getting in the way of your happiness or stopping you from having a healthy relationship, it could be important.
 Can you answer yes to any of these questions?

 - Do your relationships tend to be one-sided?